dotnet/dotNext/docs/features/cluster/gossip.md

 ### Dependency Injection
 The application may request the following services from ASP.NET Core DI container:
 * [IPeerMesh&lt;HttpPeerClient&gt;](xref:DotNext.Net.IPeerMesh`1) provides access to all peers visible from the local node, discovery events, configured [HttpClient](https://docs.microsoft.com/en-us/dotnet/api/system.net.http.httpclient) for communication with neighbors
-* [PeerController](xref:DotNext.Net.Cluster.Discovery.HyParView.PeerController) maintains the state of the local peer, handles HyParView-specific messages and exposes `EnqueueBroadcastAsync` method for rumour spreading
+* [PeerController](xref:DotNext.Net.Cluster.Discovery.HyParView.PeerController) maintains the state of the local peer, handles HyParView-specific messages and exposes `EnqueueBroadcastAsync` method for rumor spreading

 ### Configuration
 The application should be configured properly to serve HyParView messages.
 The following JSON represents the example of configuration: